jakuzar7/Inception/README.md

 # Inception
-Inception - a web browser that will blow your mind
+a web browser that will blow your mind